ChainSafe/forest/scripts/benchmark_db/README.md

 Wrote result_<time>.csv
 ```

-As seen in these examples, if `--daily` is passed in the command line, benchmark results are written to a CSV in the current directory with naming format `result_<time>.csv`.
-Otherwise, benchmark results will be written to a markdown file with a similar naming convention.
+As seen in these examples, if `--daily` is passed in the command line, daily benchmark results are written to a CSV in the current directory with naming format `result_<time>.csv`.
+Otherwise, backend benchmark results will be written to a markdown file with a similar naming convention.